Thinking Of Living In Croatia – What You Need To Know Before You Move To Croatia

 - Learn How To Speak Croatian Part 3

-The salaries in Croatia very low when compared to most developed nations.
+The salaries in Croatia are meager when compared to most developed nations.
 Once you pay bills, rent an apartment, and buy food – not much is left over.

-Now, on the other hand, if you have a salary from abroad, you’ll live like a King or Queen.
-If you plan to work local, you’ll have to live like a local.
+On the other hand, if you have a salary from abroad, you’ll live like a King or Queen.
+If you plan to work locally, you’ll have to live like a local.

-Eating out, traveling, or paying for services like a babysitter are affordable, so long as you earn more than minimum wage (or have those dollars from aboard on hand), otherwise you’ll be hard-pressed to get someone to look after your child while you work, so you’ll need to enroll your kids in a kindergarten.
+Eating out, traveling, or paying for services like a babysitter are affordable, so long as you earn more than minimum wage (or have those dollars from aboard on hand), otherwise you’ll be hard-pressed to get someone to look after your child.
+At the same time, you work, so you’ll need to enroll your kids in a kindergarten.

 Want a job as soon as you arrive?
 Good luck.
 It’s not as easy as you think.
-Make your own plans to freelance or set up your own business if you need money straight away.
+Make plans to freelance or set up your own business if you need money immediately.
 Or else have savings to get you by until you can find work.

-If you plan to move to Croatia with school-age children, then you’ll be happy to know that a public education in Croatia is (almost) free.
-Just be sure to have money for lots of books, and appropriate school clothing as there are no school uniforms.
+If you plan to move to Croatia with school-age children, then you’ll be happy to know that public education in Croatia is (almost) free.
+Just be sure to have money for lots of books and appropriate school clothing, as there are no school uniforms.

-The secondary education system is vastly different from what I am used to in Australia, and have yet to master the complexities of it – so be sure to ask people with kids the same age as yours how it all works.
+The secondary education system is vastly different from what I am used to in Australia, and I have yet to master its complexities, so be sure to ask people with kids the same age as yours how it all works.

 Hmm, this one is tricky.

-You can obtain primary healthcare all over the county no matter where you live.
+You can obtain primary healthcare all over the county, no matter where you live.
 You’ll just wait.
 And wait, and wait.
-I have heard of people wait 6-12 months for an MRI.
-6 Months for a mammogram to check a breast lump.
+I have heard of people waiting 6-12 months for an MRI and more than six months for a mammogram to check a breast lump.
 We waited four months for a specialist appointment for my newborn son.

-That said, my son was treated with quick and astounding care when he was born with serious complications.
+That said, my son was treated with immediate and astounding care when he was born with severe complications.
 He spent several weeks in Zagreb in the NICU at the country’s best hospital – all expenses paid.
-The treatment of me was less than stellar (think plenty of tears and confusion), but I never once doubted the care he was receiving.
+My treatment was less than stellar (think plenty of tears and confusion), but I never once doubted the care he received.

 He also spent a week in Zadar hospital, and I have zero complaints.
 Sure the place is old and run down, and I had to sleep overnight sitting up on a desk chair, but his medical treatment is what I would have received in Australia.

-If you have a job, your employer will pay your basic healthcare contributions, and you can also pay a small amount extra to avoid paying fees when going to the hospital or each time you go to the doctor or dentist.
-If you do not work, budget around 400 kune a month per person to pay for this.
+If you have a job, your employer will pay your essential healthcare contributions, and you can also pay a small amount extra to avoid paying fees when going to the hospital or each time you go to the doctor or dentist.
+If you do not work, budget around 400 Kune a month per person to pay for this.

-BUT, and now this is the tricky part – getting access to this ‘free’ service (should you be eligible) is a royal pain in the ass.
-Leave around 2 or 3 days over three weeks to achieve the steps necessary to get access to this service, and then about another six months for your card to arrive in the mail.
+But, this is the tricky part – getting access to this ‘free’ service (should you be eligible) is a pain in the ass.
+Leave around 2 or 3 days over three weeks to achieve the steps necessary to access this service, and then about another six months for your card to arrive in the mail.

-My advice is to have a savings fund for emergency healthcare to go private.
-You can find blood tests, MRI’s, doctors, dentists, etc. all over the country that you can see fast, provided you have money in that pocketbook.
+I advise having a savings fund for emergency healthcare to go private.
+You can find blood tests, MRIs, doctors, dentists, etc., all over the country that you can see fast, provided you have money in that pocketbook.

 Sigh.
 Yeah, yeah, Croatia is an excellent place to come to live out the end of your days.
 But really, where are all of the young families, singles, hard-working movers, and shakers?
-This aging country does not need any more grey-haired residents. #SorryNotSorry.
+Come on, people, move to Croatia.

-- Take a small serving the first go, thus allowing plenty of wiggle room in your jeans for that second helping that you will be required to consume.
-Failure to heed this warning will see you having to hear over and over again how you are too skinny; you must be hungry and so on.
+- Take a small serving the first go, thus allowing plenty of wiggle room in your jeans for that second helping you will be required to consume.
+Failure to heed this warning will see you having to hear repeatedly how you are too skinny; you must be hungry, and so on.